influxdata/influxdb/iox_data_generator/README.md

 Once the database is created, decide what kind of data you would like to send it.
 You can use an existing data generation schema in the `schemas` directory or create a new one, perhaps starting from an existing schema as a guide.
-In this example, we're going to use `schemas/cap-write.toml`.
+In this example, we're going to use `iox_data_generator/schemas/cap-write.toml`.

 Next, run the data generation tool as follows:

 ```
-# in your iox_data_generator checkout
-cargo run -- --spec iox_data_generator/schemas/cap-write.toml --continue --host 127.0.0.1:8080 --token arbitrary --org mlb --bucket pirates
+cargo run -p iox_data_generator -- --spec iox_data_generator/schemas/cap-write.toml --continue --host 127.0.0.1:8080 --token arbitrary --org mlb --bucket pirates
 ```

-- `--spec schemas/cap-write.toml` sets the schema you want to use to generate the data
+- `--spec iox_data_generator/schemas/cap-write.toml` sets the schema you want to use to generate the data
 - `--continue` means the data generation tool should generate data every `sampling_interval` (which is set in the schema) until we stop it
 - `--host 127.0.0.1:8080` means to write to the writer IOx server running at the default HTTP API address of `127.0.0.1:8080` (note this is NOT the gRPC address used by the `create_database` command)
-- `--token arbitrary` - the data_generator requires a token value but IOx doesn't use it, so this can be any value.
+- `--token arbitrary` - the data generator requires a token value but IOx doesn't use it, so this can be any value.
 - `--org mlb` is the part of the database name you created before the `_`
 - `--bucket pirates` is the part of the database name you created after the `_`